 The jmap utility must come from the same version of JVM that the container is running.

 Heap dumps allow us to see what is happening with memory at the point the heap dump is taken, which can help us to identify high memory usage issues or memory leaks.
 You should collect heap dumps as close in time to the stack traces as possible to enable us to compare the contents.
-You can collect heap dumps using the jmap command:$ jmap -F -dump:file=[target file] [pid]
+You can collect heap dumps using the jmap command:$ jmap -dump:file=[target file] [pid]

 replacing [target file] with the output file for the heap dump and [pid] with the process ID of the affected server.
 In Java 8, you can include the -F option to force a heap dump if needed.

 - jinfo: $ jinfo [pid]replacing [pid] with the required process ID.